Andrew-S-Rosen/covalent-hpc-plugin/README.md

 ### Server Environment

-To use this plugin with Covalent, simply install it using `pip` in whatever Python environment you use to run the Covalent server:
+To use this plugin with Covalent, simply install it using `pip` in whatever Python environment you use to run the Covalent server (your local machine by default):

 ```
 pip install git+https://github.com/arosen93/covalent-hpc-plugin.git